 - Raspberry PI 3 Case (Black), enclosure (Optional).

 - 5V 3A Adapter w/ micro USB cable (UK type), to power the Raspberry Pi

 - Display devices (TV, monitor, display, screen and projector etc.)

-- USB Keyboard and Mouse, during installation and setup only.
+- USB Keyboard and Mouse, during installation and setup, and during navigation.

 - High Speed Internet, WiFi or LAN, to download the OSMC for installation and also to view media streaming.